renzifeng/ZFPlayer/README.md

 #### ZFPlayerSource
 This class is used to provide player source, and you must conform the ZFPlayerSource protocol, you can reference the `ZFPlayerSource` class.

-NSURL,AVAsset default imp protocol
+NSURL,AVAsset,AVPlayerItem default imp protocol

-this means you can use NSURL AVAsset and their subclasss
+this means you can use NSURL AVAsset AVPlayerItem and their subclasss

 #### ZFPlayerMediaPlayback